Grammatical number

-In linguistics, grammatical number is a grammatical category of nouns, pronouns, adjectives and verb agreement that expresses count distinctions (such as "one", "two" or "three or more").
-English and other languages present number categories of singular or plural, both of which are cited by using the hash sign (#) or by the numero signs "No." and "Nos." respectively.
+In linguistics, grammatical number is a feature of nouns, pronouns, adjectives and verb agreement that expresses count distinctions (such as "one", "two" or "three or more").
+English and many other languages present number categories of singular or plural.
 Some languages also have a dual, trial and paucal number or other arrangements.

-The count distinctions typically, but not always, correspond to the actual count of the referents of the marked noun or pronoun.

 The word "number" is also used in linguistics to describe the distinction between certain grammatical aspects that indicate the number of times an event occurs, such as the semelfactive aspect, the iterative aspect, etc. For that use of the term, see "Grammatical aspect".

 Overview

 Most languages of the world have formal means to express differences of number.
-One widespread distinction, found in English and many other languages, involves a simple two-way number contrast between singular and plural (car/cars, child/children, etc.).
+One widespread distinction, found in English and many other languages, involves a simple two-way contrast between singular and plural number (car/cars, child/children, etc.).
 Discussion of other more elaborate systems of number appears below.

 Grammatical number is a morphological category characterized by the expression of quantity through inflection or agreement.
 As an example, consider the English sentences below: